nabeel-oz/qlik-py-tools/docs/Keras.md

 ### Causal CNN

 We can introduce causality and autoregression into a neural network using causal convolution layers.
-This is obviously an important consideration in timeseries and sequence prediction models and the Causal CNN variants are our preffered models in the sample app.
+This is obviously an important consideration in timeseries and sequence prediction models and the Causal CNN variants are our preferred models in the sample app.

-The architecture below is inspired from [this]](https://theblog.github.io/post/convolution-in-autoregressive-neural-networks/) and [this](https://github.com/JEddy92/TimeSeries_Seq2Seq/blob/master/notebooks/TS_Seq2Seq_Conv_Intro.ipynb).
-Note the `padding` and `dilation_rate` arguments which set up this model to only apply the 1D convolutions in forward direction.
+The architecture below is inspired from the posts [here](https://theblog.github.io/post/convolution-in-autoregressive-neural-networks/) and [here](https://github.com/JEddy92/TimeSeries_Seq2Seq/blob/master/notebooks/TS_Seq2Seq_Conv_Intro.ipynb).
+Note the `padding` and `dilation_rate` arguments which set up this model to only apply 1D convolutions in the forward direction.

 ```
 [Estimators]: